microsoft/Windows-iotcore-samples/Samples/FlowVolume/CS/README.md

 You’ll need a few components:

-*   we used a FL-S402B flow meter by DIGITEN
+*   a Hall-effect flow sensor (we used a FL-S402B flow meter by DIGITEN)

 ![Flow Sensor](../../../Resources/images/FlowVolume/FlowSensor.jpg)